-- d) Other Pending or Current GASB Projects.
+- A government has decided to pursue the sale of the asset; and - It is probable (likely to occur) that the sale will be finalized within one year of the financial statement date. - e) Other Pending or Current GASB Projects.
 As noted by the numerous pronouncements issued by GASB over the past decade, the GASB continues to research various projects of interest to governmental units.
-Subjects of note include: - Re-Examination of the Financial Reporting Model.
-GASB has added this project to its technical agenda to make improvements to the existing financial reporting model (established via GASB 34).
-Improvements are meant to enhance the effectiveness of the model in providing information for decision-making and assessing a government's accountability.
-GASB anticipates issuance of a final standard in late 2023 or early 2024. - Revenue and Expense Recognition is another long-term project where the GASB is working to develop a comprehensive application model for recognition of revenues and expenses from non-exchange, exchange, and exchange-like transactions.
-The final standard is expected in mid-2027. - Going Concern Uncertainties and Severe Financial Stress is a major project where the goal is to address issues related to disclosures regarding going concern uncertainties and severe financial stress.
+Subjects of note include: - Going Concern Uncertainties and Severe Financial Stress is a major project where the goal is to address issues related to disclosures regarding going concern uncertainties and severe financial stress.
 The project will consider: (1) improvements to existing guidance for going concern considerations to address diversity in practice and clarify the circumstances under which disclosure is appropriate, (2) developing a definition of severe financial stress and criteria for identifying when governments should disclose their exposure to severe financial stress, and (3) what information about a government's exposure to severe financial stress is necessary to disclose.
-This technical topic is being examined by the GASB due to a wide diversity in practice regarding required presentation on the face of the financial statements, disclosures, etc. An exposure draft on this topic is expected by mid-2025.
+This technical topic is being examined by the GASB due to a wide diversity in practice regarding required presentation on the face of the financial statements, disclosures, etc. A preliminary views document on this topic is expected by late 2024 with an exposure draft to follow in 2025.